IHE/RAD.IMR/input/pagecontent/RAD-Y5.md

 > Note: Grouping with other profiles, such as CPI, SINR, and KIN, may require more specific behavior for non-image objects.

-The Display shall support image viewing capabilities as defined in [Basic Image Review (BIR)](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_BIR.pdf) Profile, Section 4.16.4.2.2.5 as defined in the Table 2:4.Y5.4.1.3-1:
+The Display shall support image viewing capabilities as defined in [Basic Image Review (BIR)](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_BIR.pdf) Profile, Section 4.16.4.2.2.5 as defined in Table 2:4.Y5.4.1.3-1:

-Table 2:4.Y5.4.1.3-1: Image Viewing Capability Required in IMR
+**Table 2:4.Y5.4.1.3-1: Image Viewing Capability Required in IMR**

 | Capability | BIR Reference | Requirement |
 |------------|---------------|-------------|
 | Simple Restricted Feature Set | Section 4.16.5.2.2.5.1 | Not Required |